vulcan-332/vulcan-332.github.io/_posts/2025-01-26-feature-visualization.markdown

 date:   2025-01-26 18:04:00 +0000
 categories: jekyll update
 ---
 # The goal of this article is to make the basics of interpretability easier to understand.
 Feature visualization is one step towards that.

-## This article is meant to be a short summary of the key ideas highlighted by C. Olah et al. in Feature visualization[^1].
+It is meant to be a short summary of the key ideas highlighted by C. Olah et al. in Feature visualization[^1].

 ## Introduction
 We know that a neural network optimizes its weights and biases through backpropagation.
 Backprop is an application of derivatives in neural networks where the gradient of the loss function with respect to each weight is calculated by propagating the error backward through the network.